The Importance of Vows in Tantra

 So, that concludes the teaching on this text, requested by Khyongla Rato Rinpoche.
 I myself studied this text first with my main teacher Serkong Rinpoche and then, afterward, I also listened to teachings on this text from His Holiness the Dalai Lama.
-I’m really very happy and appreciative, in fact, for this opportunity to meet with you and to offer you this explanation.
+I’m really very happy and appreciative for this opportunity to meet with you and to offer you this explanation.
 Even if there are things in this that we might not understand yet, particularly in terms of the teachings on voidness, this is a start; it gives us a general idea of the graded stages.

-As we’ve seen, one of the main things that Atisha is emphasizing throughout the text is ethical self-discipline – this is very, very important – in other words, if we want to make progress and eliminate problems in our lives, we need to take control of what we do, how we speak, and how we think and use our human ability to discriminate between what’s helpful and what’s harmful.
-And when we know from our own experience and from the experience of the great masters of the past and the Buddha what is harmful, what causes harm and suffering to ourselves and others, then to avoid that.
-And when we know what’s helpful, to practice that.
+As we’ve seen, one of the main things that Atisha is emphasizing throughout the text is ethical self-discipline – this is very, very important.
+If we want to make progress and eliminate problems in our lives, we need to take control of what we do, how we speak, and how we think, and use our human ability to discriminate between what’s helpful and what’s harmful.
+When we know from our own experience and from the experience of the great masters of the past and the Buddha what is harmful – what causes harm and suffering to ourselves and others – then we avoid that.
+When we know what’s helpful, we practice that.

 Just as we don’t take the appearances of inherent existence literally, even though things appear that way to us, but we instead try to understand more deeply how things actually exist, similarly, in Buddhist writings, particularly in tantra, we don’t just take the appearance of things literally in terms of the various teachings.
 Whether we’re talking about the sexual imagery in tantra or the amazing stories from the biographies of great masters and so on, we need to look more deeply to see what actually is the meaning behind all of this, so that with our feet firmly on the ground, based in reality and being realistic, we can follow the path to enlightenment for the benefit of all.

 Read and listen to “Lamp for the Path to Enlightenment” by Atisha.